OrBaruk/squares-lgj/README.md

 Inspired by an old homebrew PSP game made by Globware, [Squarez](http://www.globware.com/psphomebrew_squarez.php)

-Collect the green squares, avoid the red ones it's that simple, control using your mouse.
+Collect the green squares and avoid the red ones, it's that simple, control using your mouse.

 ## Demo
 A playable online demo is available at https://orbaruk.github.io